Updated June 8, 2020

 Read/download NASHP’s other two EvidenceNOW: Insights for State Health Series reports:

 State-based health insurance marketplaces (SBMs) have emerged as successful models in delivering health insurance to consumers.
 They consistently outperform other states that use the federal platform in areas of enrollment, affordability, and increased plan offerings and competition.
 Their flexible structure allows SBMs to focus marketing and outreach efforts and promote policies that generate more health coverage choices at lower costs.
 The resources below explore the SBM model and how recent state and federal actions are impacting state insurance markets.

-State-based Health Insurance Marketplace Performance September 23, 2019 Slideshow details data on current SBM models, enrollment trends, premium growth, and impacts of reinsurance.
+State-Based Health Insurance Marketplace Performance, June 30, 2020.
+This slideshow details data about current state-based marketplace models, enrollment trends, premium growth, and impacts of reinsurance.

 State-based Marketplace Leaders Share their Success and Growth with Federal Leaders September 23, 2019 SBM executives came to Washington DC to share how they are succeeding, sustainable, and growing in number.

 Slideshow: State Marketplaces Outperform the Federal Marketplace, April 1, 2019.
 This slideshows examines how state-based marketplaces outperform the federal marketplace model based on enrollment, affordability, and plan competition.

 Chart: Individual Enrollment in Federal and State Health Insurance Marketplaces 2018-2019, April 1, 2019.
 This chart illustrates how the three marketplace models performed in every state between 2018 and 2019.

 Blog: Is New Jersey’s Conversion to a State-based Insurance Exchange a Harbinger?, April 1, 2019.
 This blog explores why states like New Jersey are considering converting to a state-based marketplace model.